ThreeThirtyAM/Gaggiuino-Shot-Compare/readme.md

 - 💻 **Easy for Everyone:** Includes a simple executable for Windows users, no command line needed!
 - 🌐 **Local First:** Runs entirely on your computer and local network.
 No cloud services or internet connection required (after initial setup).
 - 🔍 **Shot List Filter:** Quickly find shots by filtering the list by profile name.
-- 🎨 **Light & Dark Modes:** Includes a theme toggle to switch between a light or dark interface, with your preference saved locally.
+- 🎨 **Customisation:** Settings for light or dark interface themes, set target Gaggiuino address and more.

 ## Tech Stack